‘The Young And The Restless’ Star Alice Hunter Tweets Reaction To Kerry’s Exit Storyline

-Some shakeups are happening at The Young and the Restless since new head writer Josh Griffin took the reigns.
+Some shakeups are happening at The Young and the Restless since new head writer Josh Griffin took the reins.
 Actress Alice Hunter confirmed her exit from the sudser a few weeks back, and today she shared her reaction to the scripts with Kerry’s storyline.

 Hunter took to Twitter today to share her response to the storyline that sends shockwaves through Genoa City.
 Clearly, the actress felt entirely shocked by the direction the scripts went.
 She let fans know that it gets good as Kerry schemes with whoever the mysterious “PC” and the intern Dominique Carroll turns out to be.
 Hunter went on to reveal that she misses this part of being a fan, which must mean that fans will love the soapy twist that this weeks’ episodes promise.

 Fans responded expressing their excitement for what’s to come.
-One wrote, “Exactly how I’m feeling!”

 Another chimed in, “Can NOT wait!”